PGkanos96/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repository contains the final project of Applied Data Science Capstone.<b>
+This repository contains the final project of Applied Data Science Capstone.<br>
 It will be updated after the completion of each week's assignment.